-As part of its annual Changing Face of Pharmacy report, the Canadian Foundation for Pharmacy prepares a chart that details government-sponsored (but not necessarily funded) pharmacists' services, by province.
-The chart itemizes the fees paid for each service, where applicable, and includes the latest claims data from provincial ministries of health.
+As part of its annual Changing Face of Pharmacy report, the Canadian Foundation for Pharmacy prepares a chart that details government-sponsored pharmacists' services, by province.
+The chart itemizes the fees paid by government for each service, where applicable, and includes the latest claims data from provincial ministries of health.

 Canada's first textbook dedicated to pharmacy management since 1998 provides timely content written and reviewed by more than 100 experts from across the country.
 “With the ever-changing scope of practice for pharmacists and the need for maintaining clinical expertise, often management issues are not given the same dedicated focus,” says Editor-in-Chief Wayne Hindmarsh, Dean Emeritus of the Leslie Dan Faculty of Pharmacy, University of Toronto.
 “I congratulate the Canadian Foundation for Pharmacy for leading this initiative.”